Dip, dive and drink this summer with this ultimate swim to sundowners guide.

 Level 4, ivy 320 George Street, Sydney 9254 8088, Mon 4:00pm – late, Tue – Fri 12:00pm – late, Sat 6:00pm – late, Pacha Sydney, Sun 1:00pm – late, Marco Polo

 Bondi Icebergs Club to Icebergs Dining Room

-There is something about being right next to rolling waves in the safety of a pool.
+There is something special about being right next to rolling waves in the safety of a pool.
 And that’s what the Bondi Icebergs Club is famous for, besides that iconic view of Bondi Beach.
-Although it is known as the home of winter swimming, summer is also perfect if you want to do a few laps and then enjoy a good meal (after you dry off, of course!).
+Although it is known as the home of winter swimming, summer is also perfect if you want to do a few laps and then enjoy a good meal (after you dry off, of course).
 There are many dining options here from casual eats at the Icebergs club bistro to the popular fine dining restaurant, Icebergs Dining Room.
-Both menus feature fresh Sydney seafood that pair beautifully with the salt in the air.
+Both menus feature fresh Sydney seafood that pair beautifully with the seaside locale.
 Have a wine or a cocktail with your meal and gaze over that sparkling ocean.

 Bondi Icebergs Club 91303120, 1 Notts Ave, Bondi NSW, Mon – Fri: 11:00am – 10pm Sat – Sun: 9:00am – 10pm